httptoolkit/httptoolkit-website/src/docs/reference/view-page.md

 * The export options (_requires [HTTP Toolkit Pro](/get-pro)_).
 * Breakpoint cards, for breakpointed requests and responses.

+It's also possible to expand the request and response body cards, so they fill the entire pane.
+In this case, only that card will be shown.

 ### The Request Card

 For [HTTP Toolkit Pro](/get-pro) users, the request card may show metadata & validation, for requests to recognized APIs.
 This is powered by the OpenAPI specifications of the [OpenAPI Directory](https://github.com/APIs-guru/openapi-directory).
 As an example: